Proof Complexity of Linear Logics: Clique-Color Formulas

-Buss in \cite{BussPoly} provided a polynomial-size tree-like $\LK$-proof for the pigeonhole principle.
-As prving the Clique-Color tautology uses Pigeonhole principle, it is known that the Clique-Color formulas have polynomial-size tree-like $\LK$-proofs.
+is a classical tautology.
+We call this formula the \emph{Clique-Color formula}.
+Buss~\cite{BussPoly} provided a polynomial-size tree-like $\LK$-proof of the pigeonhole principle.
+Since the proof of the Clique--Color formula uses the pigeonhole principle in a simple manner, it is known that the Clique--Color formula has a polynomial-size tree-like $\LK$-proof.